North Carolina Football Coach Resigns After Using N-Word, Says He’s Not Racist

 A North Carolina high school football coach has resigned after video of him using the N-word appeared on social media, Raleigh’s WTVD reports.
-However, John Hoskins says that he used the word in a joyful context and was not meant to be taken offensively.
+However, John Hoskins says that he used the word in a joyful context that was not meant to be taken offensively.

 Last Friday, Hoskins’ Knightdale High School defeated Corinth Holders High.
 Hoskins and some friends, which he says included blacks and whites, went later to celebrate at a local bar.
 In a moment of revelry and excitement, Hoskins says, he used the word that has cost more than one person their job.